-Today I would like to share with you an interesting story that I have discovered when preparing for one of my AWS certification exams.
-I have found a service called AWS Zelkova, which is a part of a provable security initiative, and according to the tagline it aims into:
+Today I would like to share an exciting story that I have discovered when preparing for one of my AWS certification exams.
+I have found a service called AWS Zelkova, which is a part of a provable security initiative, and according to the tagline, it aims into:

 If you are interested in Zelkova itself, here is an explainer video.

 However, I started thinking: is it the only example of using formal methods on the AWS side? 🤔 It turns out it is not.